trevor-moon/vivaldi-material-theme/README.md

 ## Themes

-The Vivaldi themes are created from the color palettes found [here][material-theme-colors].
+The Material Themes are created from the color palettes found [here][material-theme-colors].

 - [Material][material-json]
 - [Material Darker][material-darker-json]